 -

-Parenting After Separation and Divorce
+Parenting After Separation or Divorce

 Even when parents are no longer in a relationship they both continue to have rights and responsibilities regarding their children.
 Information about children’s reactions to separation and divorce, what children need at this time and the factors that help children do well in their new situation can help parents make plans that put the children first.